 Building a Tract Home VS a Custom Home

 Now, if you’re building a tract home in PUD (planned unit development) the house and lot will have a set price.
-This price usually includes the cost of contractors, permits, blueprints and inspections.
+This price usually includes the cost of contractors, permits, blueprints, and inspections.
 The only additional cost may be upgrading finishes, such as tile or hardwood floors.
 Although if you are building a custom home from scratch you’ll have to hire everyone and price everything out.
 These are things to find out before building a new home.

 To determine affordability you’ll want to review your finances.
 If you’re not paying cash you’ll then want to discuss your loan options with a lender.
 A loan on a resale home vs a new construction loan is different too.
 Rates, closing fees in addition to when you start paying the mortgage back will vary.